This easy Coconut Oil Chocolate Bark is sweet and rich. Made with raw cacao powder and coconut oil.

 - Pistachios, pecans, dried cranberries, goji berries, and even dried tropical fruit would be good.

-- Store in the refrigerator or freezer to keep them from melting.
+- I don't recommend storing it at room temperature.
+Store in a plastic bag or airtight container in the refrigerator or freezer to keep it from melting.

 These raw chocolate bars are a sweet treat.
 Customize them to your liking.